NixOS/nixos-hardware/microsoft/surface/README.md

 The most effective fix to-date is to remove the `board-2.bin` file or replace it with a copy of the `board.bin` file.

+The derivative in `firmware/surface-go/ath10k/` can configure this, if you set the option `config.hardware.microsoft-surface.firmware.surface-go-ath10k.enable` to `true`.

+Note that this is slightly destructive, as it deletes all the `board.bin` and `board-2.bin` files for the `ath10k` QCA6174 device, and replaces them with KillerNetworking's version.
+This is the only way (currently) to force the driver to use the new firmware.

 For more details, see: https://github.com/linux-surface/linux-surface/wiki/Surface-Go#wifi-firmware

-Note that there was an attempt to get this firmware incorporated into the aggregate `board-2.bin`, but (as of this writing) the request appears to have been ignored:
+There was an attempt to get this firmware incorporated into the aggregate `board-2.bin`, but (as of this writing) the request appears to have been ignored:
 - https://github.com/linux-surface/linux-surface/issues/41